-The AICS Primary School participates in a number of MOCCA (music/drama/arts/singing)

-programmes that are offered by Amsterdam City Council.
-For these programmes, specialist teachers join our classes and teach our students, along with our teachers, how to explore the arts in school.
-This includes singing programmes, music and rhythm lessons, and guitar lessons (Group 7 only).
-Each year group will also enjoy a trip to the world famous Concertgebouw to participate in an interactive musical performance that they prepare for in Music lessons prior to the event.
+The AICS Primary School participates in a music program that is offered by Amsterdam City Council.
+Specialist teachers join our classes and teach our students, along with our teachers, how to explore music and the arts in school.
+This includes singing programmes, music and rhythm lessons, and guitar lessons (in Community C) from Muziekschool Amsterdam and Muziekschool Zuidoost.
+Group 1-3 classes and the Fireflies classes receive 30 minute lessons and group 4-7 receive 60 minute lessons each week.
+All year groups will also enjoy a trip to the world famous Concertgebouw to participate in an interactive musical performance that they prepare for in Music lessons prior to the event.